hypergraphdb/viewer/viewer/Readme.txt

 HGViewer is a free, open-source viewer for HyperGraph DB-s.

-For more information, please visit http://www.hypergraphdb.org
+For more information, please visit http://www.hypergraphdb.org.
+Introductory documentation on the viewer can be found directly at this links http://code.google.com/p/hypergraphdb/wiki/HGViewer.

 Licensing information may be found in the LicensingInformation file in this directory.